One amorphous transformer = saves 13,000 yuan per year?

 From energy savings in a single device to the upgrading of an entire industry and the transformation of the energy system as a whole, the widespread adoption of amorphous transformers is a vivid microcosm of “green development” in the era of dual carbon goals.

-We believe that driven by the triple forces of policy, technology, and market, this “invisible champion” in power conservation will find its way into more and more scenarios, injecting even more energy into our green lifestyle ✨
+We believe that driven by the triple forces of policy, technology, and market, this “invisible champion” of power conservation will find its way into more and more scenarios, injecting even more energy into our green lifestyle ✨

 👉 Further reading: If you’d like to learn more about selection tips for amorphous transformers or need a customized energy-saving solution, feel free to contact us anytime!